n2p5/stint/examples/dither-post-demo/README.md

 3. Signs with session signer
 4. Uses feegrant for gas fees
 5. Transfers funds from your primary wallet

+### Window-Based Key Rotation

+This demo showcases Stint's advanced security feature - automatic key rotation using time-based windows:

+- **Configurable Intervals**: Choose from 1 hour (maximum security) to 1 week (convenience)
+- **Automatic Rotation**: Keys rotate deterministically based on UTC time windows
+- **Grace Period**: Option to use previous window keys during transitions
+- **Real-time Display**: See current window number and time until next rotation

+The demo includes an advanced configuration panel where you can:

+1. **Select rotation interval** (1h, 8h, 24h, 1 week)
+2. **Enable grace period** with "Use Previous Window" option
+3. **View current window status** including time remaining

+This provides an additional security layer - even if a session key is compromised, it's only valid for the current time window.

 ## Project Structure